 In South Africa, with its cutting-edge house music, forward-thinking kwaito and atmospheric folk, it’s almost impossible to name one locale as a source for creating these sounds.
 But for the sake of being topical, we look to the Oppikoppi music festival in Limpopo that showcases artists from the mainstream and underground.

 As diverse as the music selection at Oppi is, the festival doesn’t have a reputation for its jazz acts.
+But over the years, it has featured some remarkable jazz performers such as the Carlo Mombelli Trio in 2013 and Hugh Masekela the year after.

 This year, alongside Israel’s Tatran, the line-up features Planet Lindela, a trio from Soweto led by bassist Mngomezulu Maponya.
 With a blend of hard bop, Afrobeat and funk, the trio plans to extend its music landscape by including a vocalist and trombone player.